-Since I have been living in Canada, I changed my life around a bit.
-My morning routine has become one where I voluntarily get up at 5 am and meditate.
-I then journal and drink a lot of water.
+Since living in Canada, I changed my life around a bit.
+My morning routine has become one where I voluntarily get up at 5 am, meditate, journal, and drink lots of water.
 Now I don’t mean to brag, I am just an average human, and anyone can do this ( if you really want to).

 I am telling you this because I have started to treat my body more like my temple.
-It is not just a vehicle that one day is going to break down.
-I know this will be the case, but life is much more enjoyable when your body feels strong and healthy.
+It is not just a vehicle that one day will break down, and I know this will be the case, but life is much more enjoyable when your body feels strong and healthy.

-This is also what led me to phase out most of my plastic containers in the house.
+This also led me to phase out most of my plastic containers in the house.
 Now, I am saying most since I still use my Nutribullet daily, and for those of you who know and love the Nutribullet (mixer), it has a plastic container to hold the content for blending.

-Apart from that, when it comes to storing my food or serving it, I don’t use plastic containers anymore.
-The main reason is that I do not want to add more toxins to my environment and my food.
+Apart from that, I no longer use plastic containers when storing my food or serving it.
+The main reason is that I do not want to add more toxins to my environment and food.

-Momentarily, I avoid canned food mainly because of the thin layer of plastic the cans have inside of them.
+Momentarily, I avoid canned food mainly because of the thin layer of plastic the cans have inside.
 Yep, I was also surprised when I learned this.
 Drinking water from a plastic bottle or consuming food out of a styrofoam container that you just heated in the microwave is adding an enormous amount of microplastic to your body, according to research.